PATIENT INFORMATION

 Appointments

-Please ring (03) 9568 7377 for an appointment or you can also book online.
-Every effort will be made to accommodate your preferred time and Doctor.
+Hanover Street Medical Centre offers a wide range of healthcare services to patients in the South Eastern Suburbs.
+Please call (03) 9568 7377 for an appointment or book online at www.hotdoc.com.au.
+Every effort will be made to accommodate your preferred time and doctor.
 If you are unable to obtain an appointment with the doctor of your choice, we will advise you of the availability of other doctors at the time.
 Emergencies will always be given priority and our Practice Staff will advise you if there is any unforeseen delay or your doctor has been called away.
+If you are a new patient, you can either fill your details in online or download the and bring it along with you to your appointment.

 Patients with appointments will get priority, except in emergency situations.
-Patients who present without an appointment will be seen in accordance with the practice protocol.
+Patients who present without an appointment will be seen in accordance with the practice protocol and may be subject to long waiting times.

 Long appointments available

-If you foresee your problem(s) requiring more complex care, or a longer time, please inform the practice staff so that a long consultation can be booked.
+If you foresee your health concerns requiring more complex care, please inform the practice staff so that a long consultation can be booked.

-Eg. Procedures, Care Plans, Pre-employments, Work Care related problems, Medical Examination and report, Travel Vaccinations etc.
+Eg: Procedures, Care Plans, Work Cover related problems, Medical Examinations and Reports, Travel Vaccinations, etc.

-During normal business hours most consultations will be Bulk Billed for all Pensioners, Commonwealth Senior Health Card Holders, Healthcare Card holders, and Children under the age of 16 years with a valid Medicare card.
+During normal business hours consultations will be Bulk Billed for all Pensioners, Commonwealth Senior Health Card Holders, Healthcare Card holders, DVA Card Holders and children under the age of 16 years with a valid Medicare card.
 Private fees for a standard consultation will apply for all other patients.
 Private fees are usually levied for Home Visits.
-Sometimes an additional charge may apply for some dressings and vaccines that are not covered or refunded by Medicare.
+Sometimes an additional charge may apply for dressings and vaccines that are not covered or refunded by Medicare.
 Due to Medicare regulations private fees will also be levied where there are additional charges applicable.
-Certain procedures and tests are not Medicare rebate able and the fee for these will be discussed with you during consultation.
-For clarification on fees and charges, please discuss it with our Practice Staff.
+Certain procedures and tests are not covered by Medicare rebates.
+Any out of pocket fees will be discussed with you during consultation.
+For clarification on fees and charges, please ask our Practice Staff.

 Phone Calls